 With the support of Jay, our Community Developer Lyna Saad, a couple of grandchildren, and some random passersby, we initiated the first Fireflies in the Forest the evening of Saturday, June 6, 2015.

 In 2016, we branched out (ha!) into Stop and Smell the Flowers, where we transformed stop signs into flowers, in hopes that drivers would come to a full stop when they see those red octagons.

 In 2017, we moved even further afield, participating in the first Corktown Park Solstice Festival by lighting up underneath the Claremont Access.

-So far in 2018 we've lit up the old Target store on Barton Street and the Young Street rail bridge.
-We've also added yarn art to a few pillars and a fence or two.
+In 2018 we lit up the old Target store on Barton Street and the Young Street rail bridge.
+We also added yarn art to a few pillars and a fence or two.
 And we built a really cool prize wheel.